bluxmit/alnoda-docs/mkdocs/docs/about/collaboration.md

 ## Create public workspace
 Are you an author of an open-source framework or library?
 You may very well create a public workspace with all the system and programming language requirements installed, your package set up and pre-configured, and examples included.
 Doing so will make it easier for the community to explore and experiment with your new framework.

-!!! warning
-    These Alnoda features are in active development, and not publicly available yet: 1) workspace deployment on cloud server;
-    2) workspace deployment in Kubernetes; 3) Alnoda desktop app